 Framing all of these individuals as illegal people who willfully crossed the border and violated our laws is really not entirely accurate.
 Perhaps as many as half of the 11 million migrants ended up in illegal status through no fault of their own.

 Several pillars of immigration reform have been identified.
-The rst is getting control of the border, which we have already done.
+The first is getting control of the border, which we have already done.
 The second is to increase the size of the guest worker program.
 This, too, we have already done.
 In 2010, some 500,000 Mexicans entered the United States on temporary work visas thanks to legislation quietly passed by Congress.

 The third pillar is to increase immigration quotas for Mexico and Canada, because we are so intensely linked with our two NAFTA partners.
 Migrants have in effect already done this themselves by naturalizing in massive numbers and then sponsoring the entry of immediate family members, who are not counted against the quotas.
 Three-quarters of all legal immigrants from Mexico now enter as sons, daughters, spouses, or parents of an American citizen.